About Greeley County

 - The state office charges $17 for birth and death certificates.

 For birth and death records, applicants must provide valid photo identification and demonstrate direct and tangible interest, as only certain individuals are entitled to certified copies under Nebraska Revised Statute §71-601 through §71-649.
-Marriage licenses are issued by the Greeley County Clerk's office; couples must apply in person, and both parties must be present with valid identification.
+Marriage licenses are issued by Greeley County Clerk's office; couples must apply in person, and both parties must be present with valid identification.
 Divorce decrees are not handled by the County Clerk but are available through the Clerk of the District Court as part of court records.

 Business & Licensing

 Business and licensing records in Greeley County are maintained by multiple agencies depending on the type of business activity and registration.
-The Greeley County Clerk's office at the Greeley County Courthouse, 612 Fourth Avenue, Greeley, NE 68842 (308-428-3625), handles local business name registrations and fictitious name filings (DBAs - Doing Business As).
+Greeley County Clerk's office at Greeley County Courthouse, 612 Fourth Avenue, Greeley, NE 68842 (308-428-3625), handles local business name registrations and fictitious name filings (DBAs - Doing Business As).
 These local registrations are required for businesses operating under a name other than the owner's legal name.

 For formal business entity formation including corporations, limited liability companies (LLCs), limited partnerships, and nonprofit organizations, businesses must register with the Nebraska Secretary of State's office in Lincoln.
 The Secretary of State maintains a searchable online database at www.sos.nebraska.gov where the public can look up business entity information including formation date, registered agent, principal office address, and status (active, dissolved, or suspended).
-Professional licenses for occupations such as cosmetology, contracting, plumbing, and healthcare professions are issued by various state licensing boards rather than the county.
+Professional licenses for occupations such as cosmetology, contracting, plumbing, and healthcare professions are issued by various state licensing boards rather than Greeley County.

 Sales tax permits are obtained through the Nebraska Department of Revenue.
 Local business licensing requirements vary by county within Greeley County; businesses operating within incorporated villages should check with their respective village clerk's office.
-Building permits and zoning compliance are handled by the Greeley County Zoning Administrator, with the office located at the courthouse.
+Building permits and zoning compliance are handled by Greeley County Zoning Administrator, with the office located at the courthouse.

 Elections & Voter Records

-- on the third Friday before any election (approximately 17-18 days before Election Day), or voters may register in person at the County Clerk's office up to the day before the election during the early voting period.
+- On the third Friday before any election (approximately 17-18 days before Election Day), or voters may register in person at the County Clerk's office up to the day before the election during the early voting period.

 - In the November 2024 general election, Greeley County voter turnout was approximately 68-74% of registered voters, consistent with typical turnout for rural Nebraska counties in presidential election years.